elphie1185/ethics_R_markdown/README.md

 ### Discussion
 The talk then moved on to discussing the parts of the process where steps should be included to make deep learning algorithm more transparent.
 Processes such as :
-- having a expert in the field of the data to design the analysis and the algorithm process
-- ensuring that the data collected to train the model is complete and without biases.
+- INPUT: ensuring that the data collected to train the model is complete and without biases.
 Making sure that this data is tested against outcome.
--
+- PROCESS: having a expert in the field of the data to design the analysis and the algorithm process
+- OUTPUT: once the algorithm is tained it should be thoroughly tested and validated for reproducibility of the output, any bias of the output

 ![](/screenshots/Screenshot%202019-09-22%20at%2014.36.43.png)

 ### Conclusion
+Should deep learning algorithm be more transparent?
+Yes, especially when they are used to make decisions with critical impact on human life.
+Every step in the process of designing an algorithm should be documented, tested and validated.

 ![](/screenshots/conclusion.jpg)